POWER OF PRAYER

 It is by dying that one awakens to Eternal Life.²

-Learning to commune with God is a life-long journey.
-I do hope that the information provided will inspire you to begin or continue your walk in seeking God’s will for you.
+Remember that learning to commune with God is a life-long journey.
+Finally, I hope the information provided will inspire you to begin or continue your walk in seeking God’s will for you.

 The fewer the words, the better the prayer.